 Introduction

-The Indian blackberry (Syzygium cumini Skeels), commonly referred to as black plum or jamun, is a subtropical, underutilized fruit species native to the Indian subcontinent and belongs to the family Myrtaceae.
+The Indian blackberry (SyzygiumcuminiSkeels), commonly referred to as black plum or jamun, is a subtropical, underutilized fruit species native to the Indian subcontinent and belongs to the family Myrtaceae.
 The fruit is characterized by a deep purple exocarp and a purplish-pink to white mesocarp, enclosing a single, hard seed (endocarp).
 Jamun is a rich reservoir of essential nutrients and bioactive phytochemicals, including vitamins (ascorbic acid, retinol, niacin), minerals (calcium, iron, magnesium, phosphorus, potassium, sodium), sugars, amino acids, and a wide range of secondary metabolites (de Carvalho Tavares et al., 2016).
 Among the key bioactive constituents in jamun are anthocyanins, tannins, carotenoids, phenolic acids, flavonols, and flavanonols, which contribute to its recognized nutraceutical and therapeutic properties.
 The predominant anthocyanin pigments include malvidin and the 3,5-O-diglucosides of delphinidin, petunidin, and cyanidin (Raza et al., 2015).
 Additionally, compounds such as gallic acid, ellagic acid, and tannins—mainly present in the seeds—have been reported to exhibit antidiuretic activity.
 Other phytochemicals including lupeol, stigmasterol, and β-sitosterol are known for their significant anti-inflammatory and antinociceptive properties, suggesting the fruit’s potential for pharmacological applications (Arya et al., 2017).
 Previous studies have also indicated the beneficial effects of jamun in regulating blood pressure (Bhargava et al., 1968), and mitigating heart, liver, and pulmonary disorders (Raza et al., 2015).
 Importantly, its hypoglycemic activity has been well documented, making it particularly valuable in the dietary management of diabetes mellitus (Koley et al., 2011; Ayyanar et al., 2013).

 Despite its high nutritional and therapeutic value, S. cumini suffers from severe postharvest losses.
 In India, it is estimated that approximately 0.5 million tonnes (MT) of jamun fruit are lost annually due to its extreme perishability and limited shelf life of only 2–3 days under ambient conditions (Patil et al., 2012).
 The fruit is harvested predominantly during the monsoonal season (mid-June to mid-August), resulting in a short harvesting window of about one month.
 This temporal concentration of harvest leads to market glut, forcing producers to sell their produce at reduced prices (Rai et al., 2011).
 The fruit's rapid postharvest deterioration, primarily due to microbial and physiological spoilage, further complicates long-distance transportation and limits market accessibility, ultimately aggravating economic losses.